 The 88-acres of land bordering on a national preserve is an engaging wilderness.
-The site has sweeping vistas in all directions but is rugged and unforgiving.
-It occupies the north side of a mountain at an elevation of 7,700 feet.
-And although there was an extensive program, the client wanted construction to be minimally intrusive so that the architecture could be infused with an experience of the natural landscape.
+The client wanted construction to be minimally intrusive so that the architecture could be infused with an experience of the natural landscape.

-Access required we build a bridge over a stream and pond and traverse a rise in grade of 90 ft.
-This was accomplished by a single sweeping curved drive which connects a helipad, barn, stables and paddocks with the 15,000-sq. ft. main house compound.
 Careful site planning and close collaboration with the architect insured that all the buildings and roadway fit the existing terrain and vegetation.
+Access to the property required a bridge over a stream and pond and traverse a rise in grade of 90 ft.
+This was accomplished by a single sweeping curved drive which connects a helipad, barn, stables and paddocks with the main house compound.
 Supplemental plantings of native trees and wildflowers were minimal.
-Natural hot springs provided a geothermal heating system for the entire house and permitted extensive snow melt under all walks and terraces.
+Natural hot springs provide a geothermal heating system for the entire house and permitted extensive snow melt under all its walks and terraces.
 A network of hiking and riding trails was designed to lead out directly from major rooms of the house and the stables.

 Architect: Michael Rubin Architects